mqst/gouge/README.md

 ## How to contribute to Gouge?

 If you have any suggestions or improvements for Gouge, please open an issue or submit a pull request on the [Gouge GitHub repository](https://github.com/mqst/gouge).

-## License

-Gouge is released under the MIT License.
-See the LICENSE file for more information.